Having

 finished product through unsigned CD.

-the release of ‘Ze Big Wow’ now upon us (See home page and making of ‘Ze Big Wow’) –
+released in March 2010 (See home page and making of ‘Ze Big Wow’) – and an updated, reworked

-a reworked version of “Life, The Universe...” is to be released through songcastmusic in September.
+version of “Life, The Universe...” released in February 2011 both through songcastmusic.